jainnimish/jainnimish.github.io/_posts/2023-12-09-something-to-live-for.md

 title:  "Something to die for?"
 ---

 What do you want to be when you grow up?
 Everyone's heard this question and thought of a fantasy job.
-In the end, though, people just want money.
+In the end, though, most people just want money.

 I'll cut to the chase.
-If all you want is money, don't read ahead.

 - Does what you do matter?
 Is there skill involved in the profession.
 Anything that has a 100% success rate after you receive training, isn't a skill-based profession.
 If anyone can do it and you are not special, then you're just wasting your time.
 - This is easy to say but die to wake up next day and work.
 These folks don't know what the time is.
 Work is pleasure.
 I say this a lot to my friends, and oftentimes the reply back is "I don't know what I love."
 If that's your reply, then I'm afraid no one knows the answer.
 My question to you is are you willing to take a step in the perpetual machine of mundanity and do a mediocre job you don't care about for 60 years?
 - Do you want to be the best at what you do?
-These dumb skills - kindness, compassion are never fruitful.
+These dumb skills - kindness, compassion are never as fruitful as skill.
 The world is a place of ruthless, constant change.
 Not only do you have to want to be the best, but actually do stuff to reach there.
 Impact, not intent ;)

 My main thought is if what you do could be done by a robot in the upcoming years, then do you really have something to live for?
-(There's a section after this, but due to CSS spacing, it appears as if the post has ended here.)

 ### Activities.

 I'm unsure as to why, but I love digressing about resumes.
 Especially as a high-schooler, where the length people go to just to save resumes is satirical.

-Please, you are not helping the community.
-WTH is the community? (seperate digression in another post later).

 A list of "activities" that send me into oblivion:
 - Why organize events that are useless?